Life Expectancy Damages in NC: Valuing Lost Years

 The Bottom Line

 Some catastrophic injuries do not just change the quality of life -- they shorten it.
 Severe spinal cord injuries, traumatic brain injuries, major organ damage, and other permanent conditions can reduce life expectancy by years or decades.
-North Carolina law allows you to recover damages for this lost time, but proving and valuing reduced life expectancy requires specialized actuarial and medical expert testimony that most personal injury cases do not need.
+NC law allows two separate categories of damages for this lost time: the economic value of lost earning years and the intrinsic value of the lost years themselves.
+Both are uncapped under § 1D-25 -- and the gap between what plaintiff and defense experts calculate in present value can exceed $2 million.

 How Catastrophic Injuries Reduce Life Expectancy